diegolamonica/XTemplate/readme.md

 # XTemplate
 A Simple Javascript library to manage HTML Fragments templates

-**To see XTemplate in action download the package and open files of `examples` directory in your browser or else see it on [http://diegolamonica.info/demo/xtemplate/](http://diegolamonica.info/demo/xtemplate/)**
+**To see XTemplate in action download the package and open files of `examples` directory in your browser or else see it on http://diegolamonica.info/demo/xtemplate/**

-## ChangeLog
+## 2015-05-28: V 1.5

-### 2015-05-26: V 1.4.1
+- Enabled automatic translation action on setting new language
+- Now translation files are loaded in async mode (better than the deprecated sync mode)
+- **New:** now you can add your own placeholder activators simply
+- Added new methods `register` and `unregister` to manage custom placeholder activatos
+- Added new method `isTranslationReady`
-- Corrected some typos in documentation
+- Removed some debug messages
-- Bugfix: in the `{=evaluation}` parsing, if the evaluated key is null then it was considered wrongly as undefined.

-### 2015-05-25: V 1.4
-- Minor improvements in the `{=expression}` evaluation placeholder
-- Now subpattern arguments accepts the use of `+` (see documentation)
-- jQuery defined from anonymous function initialization
-- added `invoice.html` as real world example
-- updated all the examples to improve comprehensiveness
+- Added other debug messages
-- Updated the documentation
+- Updated documentation

-### 2015-05-21: V 1.3
-- Improved the `{=expression}` evaluation making it more safer, updated docummentation
-- Updated the `functions.html` example
+- Updated example file `translations.html`
-- Bugfix on translation strings where they are not available for specific language
-- Added License header in the class
-- Added a minimal format to the examples (using bootstrap over CDN)
-- Added fork-me link in all the examples files
-- Added an index to example directory (itself built with XTemplate)
+- Added example file `autotranslate.html`

-### 2015-05-19: V 1.2
-- Introduced the `{:translation string}` placeholder
-- Added the configuration object
-- Added `setLang` method
-- Added the `translations.html` example file
+- Added example file `custom-placeholders.html`
-- Improved the documentation

-### 2015-05-15: V 1.1
-- Introduced the `{=expression}` placeholder
-- Added debug functionality

-### 2015-05-13: V 1.0
-- Some Bugfixes (thanks to [michacom](https://github.com/michacom/) contribution )
-- Introduced the negative condition

-### 2015-05-11: First commit
+For the changelog of previous versions go to the end of this page.

 ## Dependencies